Forest-Modelling-Lab/3D-CMCC-FEM/software/3D-CMCC-Forest-Model/input/DKSoroe/ISIMIP/readme.txt

  NOTE: reference value for F_CO2 = 1 is:  CO2CONC "368.865"  //CO2 concentration refers to 2000 as ISIMIP PROTOCOL
  *for simulation with Historical climate dataset (experiments 1a) over 2005 data (to 2012) has been filled with values coming from CO2_rcps files

+ CLIMATE (1a) experiment: in this case model initialization refers to stand data of 1996 from Andrea Ibrom file, to reason of model behaviour variable
+ "THINNING" in Fagussylvatica.txt has been setted to 10 (instead 15) for consistency with ohter simulations where thinning happens in 2005 (otherwise should be happened in 2010 in this case)

  and example of launch:

 -i input/DKSoroe